techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-v-purse-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Wondershare Dr.Fone Phone Transfer lets you move apps, contacts, photos, videos, music, ringtones, text messages, voice memos, call logs, bookmarks, and calendar data between Android devices.

 ### 2\.
-Move Data From Google Pixel 7a to Samsung Using Smart Switch
+Move Data From Honor V Purse to Samsung Using Smart Switch

 Samsung’s Smart Switch app is excellent for moving data (even settings) between Android devices.
 However, you can only transfer settings, memos (including voice), and app data between Galaxy phones.

 Also, you can’t transfer apps you haven’t downloaded from the Play Store or encrypted data like WhatsApp chats.
 Wondershare Dr.Fone is better if you don’t want to lose your IM conversations.

-Here’s how to move data from Google Pixel 7a to Samsung S23 with Smart Switch:
+Here’s how to move data from Honor V Purse to Samsung S23 with Smart Switch:

 1. Download and install Smart Switch on both phones and place them next to one another.
 2. Get your Samsung S23 and go to **Settings > Accounts and backup > Bring data from an old device**.